FlyingFathead/dvr-yolov8-detection/README.md

    - You can also adjust the webcam source as your default by editing the `config.ini` and setting the `use_webcam` flag to `true`
    - Set your webcam index number into the `webcam_index` configuration option

-### Configuration
+### Program Configuration

-You can configure various parameters by editing the `config.ini` file, this allows you to set program parameters such as the input stream address, output directory, confidence threshold, model variant, stream URL, and more.
+You can configure various parameters by editing the `config.ini` file, this allows you to set program parameters such as the input source (USB webcam, RTMP stream), input stream address, output directory, confidence threshold, model variant, stream URL, and much more.

 ### Example NGINX Configuration